google/WebFundamentals/src/content/en/updates/2019/06/image-support-for-async-clipboard.md

 ### Security and permissions {: #security-permission }

-The `navigator.clipboard` API is only supported for pages served over HTTPS and, to help prevent abuse, clipboard access is only allowed when a page is the active tab.
+The `navigator.clipboard` API is only supported for pages served over HTTPS, and to help prevent abuse, clipboard access is only allowed when a page is the active tab.
 Pages in active tabs can write to the clipboard without requesting permission, but reading from the clipboard always requires permission.